dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ## App Host (Orchestration)

 The [.NET Aspire app host](../fundamentals/app-host-overview.md) is one of the most important features of .NET Aspire.
-Starting with .NET Aspire 9, several new features to the app host were added.
+In .NET Aspire 9, several new features were added specific to the app host.

 ### Waiting for dependencies